Skip to main content

 • To roll back the site's dataflow to its original version before it started using a shared dataflow, select Remove.

-Delete a shared element from Shared Dataflow
+Delete a shared dataflow from Shared Dataflow

 To delete a shared dataflow and disconnect all sites' dataflows:

-Edit or Delete a shared dataflow
+Remove a shared dataflow

 2. Select Delete and continue with one of the options: